privly/privly.github.io/pages/develop.md

 General style guidance:

 * We are currently using [Drupal's coding standards](https://www.drupal.org/node/172169) for all Javascript code.
-* You should be aquatinted with [Frank Jones](/pages/personas) since he will influence many of your design decisions.
+* You should be acquainted with [Frank Jones](/pages/personas) since he will influence many of your design decisions.

 Requirements before you open a pull request: